On this page:

 Reminiscent of a bygone era, traditional vinyl flooring is often perceived as dated or old-fashioned in today’s contemporary homes.

 However, the vinyl of today is not like the vinyl of the seventies or eighties.
-The styles available are now more attractive and water-resistant than ever before, and it is now available in tiles as well as large sheets.
+The styles available are now more attractive and water-resistant than ever before, and it is now available in floating tiles and planks as well as large sheets and glue-down tiles.

 Vinyl is one of the most affordable types of flooring, and the project often costs in the $800 – $1,000 range for a 200 sq. ft. installation.
 Read on to learn more about how much it costs and what impacts the price.

 Why Choose Vinyl?

-Wood look patterns are a popular choice for consumers as vinyl is the cheapest way to achieve a wood look.
-If you’re keen to cover your floors in something that looks like wood, vinyl is almost always the most competitive in terms of price over both laminate and hardwood flooring.
+Wood patterns are a popular choice for consumers as vinyl is one of the least expensive ways to achieve a wood look.
+If you’re keen to cover your floors in something that looks like wood, vinyl is often the most competitive in terms of price over both laminate and hardwood flooring.

-Moreover, vinyl flooring, despite its unfortunate reputation, is no longer a cheap or tacky option suitable for those with the lightest wallet.
+Moreover, vinyl flooring is no longer a cheap or tacky option suitable for those with the lightest wallet.
 Instead, it is genuinely a competitor for more expensive types of flooring due to its resurgence on the market.

 As such, if you want flooring that is affordable, durable, resistant to water, good for soundproofing, and available in tasteful colors and patterns, vinyl may be the choice for you.